Hi friends! With season 13 and the Lord of Hatred update, we are setting this build to Legacy and archiving it. Ravens still is not quite that

 Ravens Cooldown

-Eternal players instead rely on Spirit Boon Pack Leader with high Lucky Hit to reset our Ravens.
+Ravens rely on Spirit Boon Pack Leader with high Lucky Hit to reset our Ravens.
 Spirit Boon Pack Leader resets Companion Skills as a Lucky Hit on Critical Strikes.

 - We can guarantee Critical Strikes in late endgame just with masterworked

-- Lucky Hit comes from paragon nodes in
+Heir of Perdition and other Gear sources. - Lucky Hit comes from paragon nodes in Untamed or Sinister Tendrils, Gear Affixes, or Elixirs.

-Enough sources of Critical Strike and Lucky Hit and we all but guarantee resets before having to worry.
+Enough sources of Critical Strike and Lucky Hit, and we all but guarantee resets before having to worry.

 Ultimate and Key Passive